leviathan747/resume/src/resume.md

 #### Tavel/Academic

-- Two time presenter at the xtUML Days modeling conference (2017 Linköping, Sweden; 2018 Copenhagen, Denmark)
+- Three time presenter at the xtUML Days modeling conference (2017 Linköping, Sweden; 2018 Copenhagen, Denmark, 2019 Cheltenham, UK)
 - Presented a technology demo at the 2018 MODELS conference in Copenhagen, Denmark
 - Delivered a software training course twice in Cheltenham, UK (2016, 2017)